zusamarehan/zusamarehan/README.md

 ### Hi there 👋 (Looking for New Opportunities - Open for Work)

-A Full Stack Web Developer with a broad set of skills with an In-depth understanding of Web technologies.
+A Lead Backend Engineer with a broad set of skills with an In-depth understanding of Web technologies.
 Having a progressive 9+ years of experience in various front-end as well as back-end technologies, performing well in high-pressure, competitive environments.

 Here is my Work Stack
 - PHP | Laravel